Publications

 A mitosome with distinct metabolism in the uncultured protist parasite Paramikrocytos canceri (Rhizaria, Ascetosporea)

 Now accepted!
 A fun collaboration with Ioana Onuț-Brännström and Fabien Burki from Uppsala University where we describe the metabolic potential of a weirdo intracellular parasite of crabs called Paramikrocytosis canceri.
-Its quite hard to do cell biology on these beasts as they live inside crab cells and cannot be cultured in the lab.
+It is quite hard to do cell biology on these beasts as they live inside crab cells and cannot be cultured in the lab.
 But this didn’t scare Ioana away – Ioana sequenced the metagenome and metatranscriptome of infected crab tissue to yield a high-quality draft genome assembly of P. canceri.
 Together, we manually read through the gene predictions to reconstruct the potential metabolism of the parasite.
-We found that P. canceri likely possesses a reduced mitochondrion called a mitosome that lacks the canonical features of mitochondria (i.e., does not possess a respiratory chain, Krebs cycle, amino acid metabolism etc.).
+We found that P. canceri likely possesses a reduced mitochondrion called a mitosome that lacks the canonical features of mitochondria (i.e., does not possess a respiratory chain, Krebs cycle, amino acid metabolism, etc.).
 Despite being among the most divergent eukaryotes out there, Karla showed that at least two putatively ‘mitochondrial’ P. canceri proteins retain mitochondrial targeted signals that could be recognized during heterologous expression in yeast.
 Read more about the study here: doi.org/10.1093/gbe/evad022

 –2022–